salesforce/proto-backwards-compat-maven-plugin/README.md

 # Protobuf Backwards Compatibility Check Maven Plugin

-The <code>proto-backwards-compatibility</code> plugin is a Maven plugin to run a backwards compatibility check on a set of protobuf IDL files.
+The `proto-backwards-compatibility` plugin is a Maven plugin to run a backwards compatibility check on a set of protobuf IDL files.
 The plugin can be integrated into various phases of a maven build to check that any changes to a set of .proto files are backwards compatible.
 This ensures that these changes do